puppetlabs/relay-workflows/azure-delete-unused-nics/README.md

 Before you run this workflow, you will need the following:
 - An Azure Subscription
-- An Azure Service Principal with permissions to manage load balancers.
+- An Azure Service Principal with permissions to manage Network Interfaces.
-- One or more Azure Load Balancers with zero back end configurations.
+- One or more unused Azure Network Interfaces (NIC).

 ## Run the workflow